Meet the playwrights of venus in orange, Paula Cizmar & Laura Shamas.

 Among her playwriting honors are: Finalist for the 2015 Native American New Play Festival (Oklahoma City Theatre Company), the 2008 Garrard Best Play Award from the Five Civilized Tribes Museum, a Fringe First Award for Outstanding New Drama (Edinburgh), and a Drama-Logue Award.

 Her play Circular is on the 2015 Kilroys List (Honorable Mention) and was a 2016 O’Neill National Playwriting Conference Semi-Finalist.
-It will be presented on October 1, 2016, at Artemisia Theatre’s Fall Festival, Chicago.
+It was presented on October 1, 2016, at Artemisia Theatre’s Fall Festival, Chicago.

 More information: www.laurashamas.com